pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 :::info what do I need to know?

-The "pending pacts" feature ensures the pact verification task (and therefore, the build) only fails when a breaking change causes a previously supported pact to fail verification.
+Enabling the "pending pacts" feature ensures the pact verification task (and therefore, the build) only fails when a breaking change causes a previously supported pact to fail verification.
 Without the feature enabled, *any* failing pact (eg. ones with new features) will cause the provider's build to break, blocking the provider from deploying even if it is compatible with its deployed consumers.

 [Watch a video that explains this concept](https://youtu.be/VnOy9Sv9Opo).

+The logic for the "pending pacts" feature is quite technical and you don't need to understand it to use it.
+The takeaway from this intro for new Pact users should just be: "enable the 'pending pacts' feature, and the build will only fail when it needs to prevent a breakage to an existing integration."

-You should enable the pending pacts feature by setting `enablePending` (or equivalent for your language) to `true` in the [provider verification configuration](/provider/recommended_configuration#verification-triggered-by-provider-change).
+You can enable the pending pacts feature by setting `enablePending` (or equivalent for your language) to `true` in the [provider verification configuration](/provider/recommended_configuration#verification-triggered-by-provider-change).
 In the future, this feature will be enabled by default.
 :::

 ## Why is this feature required?